Corey Koskie turns 48 today.

-Haven't done one of these in a while but I couldn't pass this one up.
-Corey Koskie turns 36 today.
 Corey was born in Anola, Manitoba.
-I suppose it reinforces everything that Americans think about Canada, but I know people that knew Corey when he was young.
-He was drafted in the 26 round of the 1994 amateur draft, but he beat the odds and made it to the Twins in 1998.
-In 1999 he became a full time player.
+I suppose it reinforces everything Americans think about Canada (we all know each other), but I know people who knew Corey when he was young.
+Drafted in the 26th round of the 1994 amateur draft, he beat the odds and made the Twins in 1998.
+In 1999 he became a full-time player.

-In 2006 he suffered a concussion that ended his career.
-He tried to make a comeback this year, he was on the roster for Canada in the World Baseball Classic and was with Cubs during spring training.
-But he decided to retire, likely as much to set a good example for his son, who got a concussion this spring too.
+In 2006 Corey suffered a concussion that ended his career.
+However, he tried to make a comeback.
+In 2009, he was on the roster for Canada in the World Baseball Classic and was with Cubs during spring training, but announced his retirement before the season.

 Happy birthday Corey.
-Hope you have a good one.
+I hope you have a good one.